graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 ### 1. DoNotMapClrType attribute can now be placed on the graph type or the CLR type

+When using the `.AddClrTypeMappings()` builder extension method, GraphQL.NET scans the specified assembly for graph types that inherit from `ObjectGraphType<T>` and adds a mapping for the CLR type represented by `T` with the graph type it matched upon.
+It skips adding a mapping for any graph type marked with the `[DoNotMapClrType]` attribute.
+In v5, it will also skip adding the mapping if the CLR type is marked with the `[DoNotMapClrType]` attribute.

 ### 2. Input Extensions support

 `Extensions` deserialized from GraphQL requests can now be set on the `ExecutionOptions.Extensions` property